eduard93/docx/article_en.md

 - In `word/_rels/document.xml.rels` we need to add a link to footer
 - In `word/document.xml` to `<w:sectPr>` tag we need to add `<w:footerReference>`

-This assumptions reduce the diff to this set of changes:
+These assumptions reduce the diff to this set of changes:

 ![final diff](https://habrastorage.org/files/5d3/4fc/b84/5d34fcb8479244b198bc82507f61100a.PNG)

 Then pack [document](https://github.com/eduard93/docx/releases/download/v1.0.0/footer.docx) and open it.
-If everything was done correctly, the document will open and there will be footer with text ‘123’.
+If everything was done correctly, the document will open and there will be a footer with text ‘123’.
 And here is the final [commit](https://github.com/eduard93/docx/commit/1f794a5cdba458b60466d8c1ca9a16e252b44e59).

 Thus, the process of change detection is reduced to determining a minimum set of changes sufficient to achieve the desired result.